Assistant Professor at the Faculty of Electrical

 Ph.D.
 Candidate

-Mubina Kamberović is a Software
+Mubina Kamberović is a

 Informatics, University of Sarajevo.
 Her main research area is AI-Assisted Learning.
+She also works as an MLOps/ML Engineer at Starbyte in Sarajevo.

 University of Sarajevo.